Ferrocarril de Langreo: History

-The private 50 km railway focused on moving coal and iron ore from the mines of Laviana and Langreo and the factory of La Felguera to Gijon.
+The private 50 km railway focused on moving coal and iron ore from the mines of Laviana and Langreo and the factory of La Felguera to Gijón.
 It was the only non-urban Spanish railway built to near-standard gauge, which often led it to look for second-hand rolling stock, mainly from the United States.
 This included the purchase of: